Farmer's Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax

 4. What farming activities are considered agricultural production?

-8. Are livestock breeders eligible for a farmer tax exemption permit?
+6. Are livestock breeders eligible for an exemption permit?

 Yes, if the breeder meets the requirements listed in Question 1.
 A breeder who is required, for federal income tax purposes, to treat his or her income from the sales of livestock as capital gains does not qualify.

-10. Is the operator of a fish farm or hatchery engaged in breeding fish and confinement raising of fish eligible for a farmer tax exemption permit?
+8. Is the operator of a fish farm or hatchery engaged in breeding fish and confinement raising of fish eligible for an exemption permit?

 Yes.
 The operation of a fish farm or hatchery is considered agricultural production; therefore, the operator is eligible for an exemption permit.

-11. How can I apply for a farmer tax exemption permit?
+9. How can I apply for an exemption permit?

 Complete the current Form REG-8 in full.
 The name (or names) that appears on the Form REG-8 must be the same as the name (or names) on the federal return.

-Attach copies of any federal income tax return schedules, for example, Schedule C (Form 1040), Profit or Loss From Business (Sole Proprietorship), or Schedule F (Form 1040), Profit or Loss From Farming, used to report the gross income and expenses from agricultural production and copies of the federal return pages as explained in the instructions for Form REG-8.
-If you submit a copy of Schedule C, you must include a list of the agricultural products you raise and the total sales from each product.
-If you filed federal Form 4835, Farm Rental Income and Expenses, to report farm rental income based on crops or livestock produced by the tenant, you must attach a copy to Form REG-8.
+Attach copies of any federal income tax return schedules (for example, Schedule C or Schedule F) used to report the gross income and expenses from agricultural production, and copies of the federal return pages, as explained in the instructions for Form REG-8.
+If you submit a copy of Schedule C you must include a list of the agricultural products you raise and the total sales from each product.
+If you filed federal Form 4835 to report farm rental income based on crops or livestock produced by the tenant, you must attach a copy to Form REG-8.
 Income from farm rental is not income from agricultural production even if you sold the crops or livestock you received from the tenant.

-12. May the names of both spouses appear on the farmer tax exemption permit?
+10. May the names of both spouses appear on the exemption permit?

 Yes.
 An exemption permit is issued in the names of both spouses provided:

-13. Can I get a refund of sales tax paid on purchases made before my farmer tax exemption permit was issued?
+11. Can I get a refund of sales tax paid on purchases made before my exemption permit was issued?

 No. Sales tax will not be refunded for purchases made before an exemption permit is issued.
 You must present the exemption permit at the time the purchase is made to claim the exemption.